-- Shaundi gets a bit of flak because she was a poor fighter in the second game.
-However, if you think about it, this is because she was constantly stoned and shagged out.
-A lot of jokes are made about the ridiculous amount of boyfriends she's had.
-Numerous references are made about her drug habits (including one phone message about being really baked), and when Boss is drugged, they can't fight well either.
-So you have someone firing a Kalashnikov while higher than a kite.
+- Shaundi gets a bit of flak for being a poor fighter and for her incompetence during the Sons of Samedi arc that nearly gets her killed.
+However, if you think about it, this is because she is constantly stoned and shagged out.
+A lot of jokes are made about the ridiculous amount of boyfriends she's had and more about her being baked.
+As shown in the same arc, when the Boss is drugged, they can't fight well either.

 - When speaking to Jane Valderamma before starting a Mayhem, she claims that one Zach Johnson is stealing her spotlight, being a "nut-job lawyer who gets hard at the idea of a lawsuit".
 She goes on to state that he's "been crusading against media he deems to be offensive" and that he "makes a big enough ass out of himself that whenever he pulls some stunt, people listen".
 When the Protagonist asks her if he has a lot of support, she responds "Not really".
 Now let's stop and think: Who does this sound like?
 Need a hint?
 The name rhymes with someone...
 The question is... who?
 It's Jack Thompson.

 - In addition to using the same colors as the three Stilwater gangs, the lyrics to the song "Karma Chameleon" also reference the plot between the Ultor Corporation and the Third Street Saints.
 "Lovin' would be easy if your colors were like my dreams: Red, gold and green".
 Ultor's takeover of Stilwater would've gone off without a hitch if the Saints had been as easy to control and to defeat as the Brotherhood, Ronin, and Sons of Samedi.